dataluscorp/browser/devtools/docs/contributor/contributing/performance.md

 While working on Developer Tools we should strive to be the less impactful.
 First, because it is painful to work with laggy UI, but also because some tools record timings.
 For example, the network monitor records HTTP request timings.
-If the tools are slowing down Firefox significantly, it will make these measurements be wrong.
+If the tools are slowing down Datalus significantly, it will make these measurements be wrong.

 To be efficient while working on performance, you should always focus on one precise user scenario.
 It could be: